Trauma as Unhealed Wounds

 Both also struggled with relationships throughout life, rarely feeling safe enough to make close friends.
 Living in a constantly heightened state of awareness, they were afraid to allow themselves to feel vulnerable.
 Both Jack and Susan had adaptive behaviours to help block those uncomfortable feelings of never being good enough.
 Susan resorted to food when she felt vulnerable, and Jack used alcohol to numb the pain of feeling threatened.

-You might be observing similar behaviours in yourself, or those around you, during the current period of enforced isolation.
+You might be observing similar behaviours in yourself, or those around you, during the current period of enforced isolation (Covid lockdown).
 Perhaps your children are more restless or anxious than usual, experiencing more nightmares or frequently “acting out”.
 Maybe they close down, shutting themselves off.

 You may be noticing similar signs of anxiety in yourself, perhaps shutting down emotionally and wanting to hide, or maybe reacting by becoming angry and argumentative.
-These behaviours are normal.
+This is your nervous systems normal section to feeling threatened.

 When we feel threatened, our bodies react automatically, causing us to either fight, flee or freeze.
 An unseen enemy, such as the current covid pandemic, can trigger subconscious fears and emotional wounding from the past.
 Our reaction is a survival instinct.

-Earlier in the year, the enemy was bushfires, and you may have observed similar feelings.
+During 2020, the enemy on the New South Wales south coast was bushfires, and you may have observed similar feelings.
 In this case we were reacting to our experience of fear and uncertainty.
 This time, we could see the enemy, but felt powerless.
 The Covid Pandemic, on the other hand, is an unseen enemy.
-We stay on alert because we don’t know here or when it might strike.
+We stay on alert because we don’t know where or when it might strike.

 Behaviours are Bringing us a Message